uberbrady/CREST-fs/README.txt

-	Some of the static buffers are probably too small for practical use The Makefile is horrible and needs to probably be set up with 'autoconf' or something like it The max-cache age(age at which you want to check with the server) should be runtime or mount-time configurable
+	Some of the static buffers are probably too small for practical use The Makefile is horrible and needs to probably be set up with 'autoconf' or something like it The max-cache age(age at which you want to check with the server) should be runtime or mount-time configurable Magic numbers are used more than they should be, and this is Naughty.
+	Some bytes leak in the cache-headers files.
+This doesn't seem to break anything, but it's messy and I guess a little wasteful.